msuscens/Kitty-Masters/README.md

 from the V2 contracts) and migration scripts for transfer ownership of the proxyAdmin and to upgrade the contracts to V2 have internals commented out (since we are not ready to perform these actions with Dragon-Masters yet).
-Additionally, added Truffle tests for contract functionality (on-going).
+Additionally, added Truffle tests for contract functionality.
+Developed by Mark Suscens (July 2021)
 _______________________________________________________________________________

 KITTY-MASTERS : Developed by Mark Suscens May-July 2021 (final project in the